ELECTRIC VEHICLE INNOVATION

 AND ROAD CARS

-Zytek has been deeply involved in electric vehicle innovation, research and development since 1994, and is proud of a number of EV motorsport firsts:
+Zytek has been deeply involved in electric vehicle engineering innovation, research, and development within the automotive industry since 1994, and is proud of a number of EV motorsport firsts:

 - First electric sports car vehicle with torque vectoring drive system at SAE.

 - First Daimler Smart production electric vehicle.

 - First 6 in 1 drive system to reduce EV powertrain mass and complexity.